KaiqueS/Social_Choice_Theory-Basic_Framework/README.md

 This value, or weight, makes it possible to order those preferences, where, for any alternatives x, y, and for any integers A, B, ( x, A ) and ( y, B ) are pairs s.t.
 A is the value of x in the ordering, and B of y.

 If A > B, then x is preferred to y, since it is higher valued in the ordering.
-If there is a case where A = B, then x = y, which *Indifference* between x and y.
+If there is a case where A = B, then x = y, which expresses *Indifference* between x and y.

 Those values/weights should be taken as a purely ***ordinal*** way of ordering preferences.
 They are meaningless when taken for its cardinality.